Biodiv Sci ›› 2026, Vol. 34 ›› Issue (4): 25287. DOI: 10.17520/biods.2025287 cstr: 32101.14.biods.2025287

 Aims: The conservation of wild animals in the Saihanwula region of Inner Mongolia is of great significance for maintaining regional biodiversity.
 Behavioral analysis helps enhance the scientific basis and intelligent management of biodiversity conservation, with pose estimation serving as the prerequisite and core support for behavioral analysis.

-Methods: Aiming at the problem that the accuracy of pose estimation is decreased due to illumination changes, high-speed movement of animals and complex environmental occlusion factors in wildlife monitoring, in this paper, we propose a novel wildlife pose estimation method combining attention mechanism and dynamic confidence suppression (selective coordinate-enhanced decoupling-HRNet, SCD-HRNet).
-Firstly, combined with the squeeze-and-excitation (SE) module, the channel-level context features were extracted by global average pooling to enhance the discrimination ability of the network for species morphological features and effectively solve the problem of feature distortion caused by illumination changes.
-Secondly, in order to deal with the positioning deviation caused by the high-speed movement of animals, the coordinate attention (CA) mechanism is introduced to decompose the two-dimensional coordinates into the horizontal and vertical components for sinusoidal position coding, and the bidirectional attention mechanism is used to establish the cross-direction long-range dependence relationship to improve the joint positioning accuracy under motion blur.
-Finally, the dynamic confidence suppression (DCS) module is proposed to establish an adaptive threshold function based on the model inference accuracy to realize the robust detection of the key points in occlusion.
+Methods: Aiming to solve the problem of decreased pose estimation accuracy caused by illumination changes, high-speed animal movement and complex environmental occlusion factors in wildlife monitoring, this paper proposed a novel wildlife pose estimation method combining attention mechanism and dynamic confidence suppression (selective coordinate-enhanced decoupling-HRNet, SCD-HRNet).
+Firstly, combined with the squeeze-and-excitation (SE) attention mechanism, the channel-level context features were extracted by global average pooling to enhance the discrimination ability of the network for species morphological features and effectively solve the problem of feature distortion caused by illumination changes.
+Secondly, in order to deal with the positioning deviation caused by high-speed animal movement, the coordinate attention (CA) mechanism was introduced to decompose the two-dimensional coordinates into horizontal and vertical components, and the bidirectional attention mechanism was used to establish the cross-direction long-range dependence relationship to improve the joint positioning accuracy under motion blur.
+Finally, the dynamic confidence suppression (DCS) module was proposed to establish an adaptive threshold function based on model inference accuracy to achieve robust detection of occluded key points.

-Results: This paper carries out comparative experiments to verify the performance of the model.
-The experimental results show that the mean average precision of the SCD-HRNet method reaches 82.61% and 69.79% on the collected and labeled wild animal dataset in Saihanwula area and the AP-10K public animal dataset, respectively, which are better than the existing methods.
+Results: This paper carried out comparative experiments to verify the performance of the model.
+The experimental results showed that the mean average precision of SCD-HRNet method reaches 82.61% and 69.79% on the collected and labeled wild animal dataset in Saihanwula area and on the AP-10K public animal dataset, respectively, outperforming the existing methods.

-Key words: wild animals, pose estimation, HRNet, SE attention mechanism, coordinate attention mechanism, dynamic confidence suppression
+Key words: wild animals, pose estimation, HRNet, squeeze-and-excitation attention mechanism, coordinate attention mechanism, dynamic confidence suppression, infrared camera monitoring, biodiversity conservation